learn-co-curriculum/sinatra-dynamic-routes-codealong/README.md

   :id => 1
 }
 ```
 The key of the hash is determined by the symbol in the url (`:id`), and the associated value will be the content in the url provided by the user (`1`).
-Once inside the controller action, we can access the value from the params hash, just like we would any other hash
+Once inside the controller action, we can access the value from the params hash, just like we would any other hash.

 ```ruby
 params[:id]